 Staying with me in my home is a personal experience unlike staying at a hotel or hostel, and it's important that a potential visitor be respectful and friendly, with a good attitude for our exchanges.

-My first work-awayer did a great job on my window frames, and the next ones painted my front door -- it looks great now!
 In general, window washing is something I'd like help with.
-Are you handy with a drill?
-I need to hang some framed things on my walls.
 Help me turn my mattress?
 Move some boxes to/from storage?
 Get things to the recycling center?

 My garden always needs trimming, sweeping, weeding and general tlc, you will want to have some heavy work gloves.
 I grow tomatoes and peppers in the summer, along with a selection of herbs.
-My workshop at the end of the garden is always ready for a good clean and tidy-up.
+The workshop at the end of the garden is always ready for a good sweep and tidy-up, and the garage below it also needs regular sweeping, leaves blow in at all times of year.

 Overall, I am hoping to welcome people who represent solutions rather than posing new problems for me to resolve.
 If you're friendly and an experienced do-it-yourselfer, you'll be a great success with me!